 - OT pay.
-If money is something that drives you, many nurses have opportunities to pick up extra shifts and work overtime.
+If money is something that drives you, many registered nurses have opportunities to pick up extra shifts and work overtime.

 - Job demand.
 It’s no shock that society needs nurses.
-As the population ages, the demand for nurses will continue.
+As the population ages, the demand for registered nurses will continue.

 - Job growth.
-It’s great to that job demand and growth are on the rise.
+It’s great to see that job demand and growth are on the rise.
 According to the Bureau of Labor Statistics, the job outlook for nurses is projected to grow “much faster” than average.

 - Plenty of opportunity for advancement.
-Most nurses start in a specific unit.
-But after a few years you can become a shift leader and then in floor management.
+Most registered nurses start in a specific unit.
+But after a few years, you can become a shift leader and then in floor management.
 Once a nurse has made the leap to upper management, opportunities are endless.
 You can become a director, a VP, or as high up as you want.

 10 Disadvantages of Being A Nurse